Family mediation

 Family mediation is a member of the ADR or alternative dispute resolution family.
 It forms one of the core pillars of mediation services provided globally.

 Historically, it remains unclear where family mediation first evolved geographically.
 However, family mediation has been present in various forms in various cultures world-wide for thousands of years.

 The family-mediation system focuses on providing a dispute-resolution mechanism to families who are in dispute.
 Divorce mediation forms part of the family mediation tree of services.

-Modern-day family mediation is divided into two main fields - mediation and co-mediation.
+There are two main fields of modern day family mediation - mediation and co-mediation.

 In the former of the two fields a single mediator works with the family in dispute.
 In the latter of the two fields, two or more mediators work with a family in dispute.
 Mediations are completed by the use of either joint or single caucuses.
 In single caucuses the mediator/s caucus one party at a time.
 In joint caucuses the mediator/s work with all sides to the dispute present in the same session.
 The majority of family disputes have two sides - however, in family disputes between siblings it is not uncommon for several parties to become involved.